alisawuffles/academic-kickstart-old/content/publication/codah.md

 abstract: Commonsense reasoning is a critical AI capability, but it is difficult to construct challenging datasets that test common sense.
 Recent neural question answering systems, based on large pre-trained models of language, have already achieved near-human-level performance on commonsense knowledge benchmarks.
 These systems do not possess human-level common sense, but are able to exploit limitations of the datasets to achieve human-level scores.
 We introduce the CODAH dataset, an adversarially-constructed evaluation dataset for testing common sense.
 CODAH forms a challenging extension to the recently-proposed SWAG dataset, which tests commonsense knowledge using sentence-completion questions that describe situations observed in video.
 To produce a more difficult dataset, we introduce a novel procedure for question acquisition in which workers author questions designed to target weaknesses of state-of-the-art neural question answering systems.
 Workers are rewarded for submissions that models fail to answer correctly both before and after fine-tuning (in cross-validation).
 We create 2.8k questions via this procedure and evaluate the performance of multiple state-of-the-art question answering systems on our dataset.
 We observe a significant gap between human performance, which is 95.3%, and the performance of the best baseline accuracy of 67.5% by the BERT-Large model.

 # Summary.
 An optional shortened abstract.
-summary: We introduce the CODAH dataset, an adversarially-constructed evaluation dataset for testing common sense.
+summary: An adversarially-constructed dataset for common sense QA, collected from Northwestern ML students!

 tags:
 - common sense